The Gap That Costs Americans Billions Every Year

 Lean Staffing Model

-A traditional bank employs tens of thousands of tellers, branch managers, and relationship bankers.
-Online banks serve millions of customers with a fraction of the headcount, using technology to handle 95% of interactions.
+A traditional bank employs tens of thousands of tellers and branch managers.
+Online banks serve millions of customers with a fraction of the headcount, using technology to handle the vast majority of interactions.

 Modern Technology Stack